ZJK-code/ZJK-code..github.io/_pages/about.md

 - Reviewer for IEEE Transactions on Communications (IEEE TCOM).
 - Reviewer for IEEE Transactions on Vehicular Technology (IEEE TVT).
 - Reviewer for IEEE Communications Magazine (IEEE COMMAG).
+- Reviewer for IEEE Open Journal of the Communications Society (IEEE OJ-COMS).
 - Reviewer for IEEE Access.
 - Reviewer for IEEE Global Communications Conference (Globecom 2024).
 - Reviewer for IEEE International Conference on Industrial Cyber-Physical Systems (ICPS).